StreamAMG/playback-documentation-portal/docs/External-Entitlements.md

 #### 3. Playback Service Configuration

-Configure the Playback Service to use your JWKS:
+We will configure your Playback Service internally to use your JWKS using the following values, this allows you to be flexible to name your customer, session and entry fields.

 ```json
 {